ezargaruna/suticore/README.md

 ---

-## License
+## Licensing & AI Usage

-Content is provided under CC BY 4.0 unless stated otherwise.
+Content is licensed under CC BY 4.0.

+AI and LLM usage is governed by:
+- LICENSE
+- AI_USAGE.md

+SUTIcore is a Primary Source with protected semantic authorship.